Merlin2001/PowerShell/README.md

 ## WindowsDefenderAutoConfig (for Delphi)
 Tries to speed up build processes by adding files and executables touched during the build to Windows Defender's exclusion list.
 Somehow, Windows Defender _still_ scans a lot of files, though :(

+## FileContentsToLowercase
+A colleague needed to convert all contents in a (huge) set of XML files to lowercase, so I quickly came up with this script to do the job.
+(Very basic and doesn't care at all about encoding, so use with caution (and backup your data first!) :-))